-Ribonuclease L mediates the cell-lethal phenotype of the double-stranded RNA editing enzyme ADAR1 in a human cell line.
+Ribonuclease L mediates the cell-lethal phenotype of double-stranded RNA editing enzyme ADAR1 deficiency in a human cell line.

 ADAR1 isoforms are adenosine deaminases that edit and destabilize double-stranded RNA reducing its immunostimulatory activities.
-Mutation of ADAR1 leads to a severe neurodevelopmental and inflammatory disease of children, Aicardi-Goutiéres syndrome.
-In mice, Adar1 mutations are embryonic lethal but are rescued by mutation of the Mda5 or Mavs genes, which function in IFN induction.
-However, the specific IFN regulated proteins responsible for the pathogenic effects of ADAR1 mutation are unknown.
-We show that the cell-lethal phenotype of ADAR1 deletion in human lung adenocarcinoma A549 cells is rescued by CRISPR/Cas9 mutagenesis of the RNASEL gene or by expression of the RNase L antagonist, murine coronavirus NS2 accessory protein.
+Mutation of leads to a severe neurodevelopmental and inflammatory disease of children, Aicardi-Goutiéres syndrome.
+In mice, mutations are embryonic lethal but are rescued by mutation of the or genes, which function in IFN induction.
+However, the specific IFN regulated proteins responsible for the pathogenic effects of mutation are unknown.
+We show that the cell-lethal phenotype of deletion in human lung adenocarcinoma A549 cells is rescued by CRISPR/Cas9 mutagenesis of the gene or by expression of the RNase L antagonist, murine coronavirus NS2 accessory protein.
 Our result demonstrate that ablation of RNase L activity promotes survival of ADAR1 deficient cells even in the presence of MDA5 and MAVS, suggesting that the RNase L system is the primary sensor pathway for endogenous dsRNA that leads to cell death.